IT21036620/AyurVeda/README.md

 # AyurVeda (DS Assignment)
-“Ayurvedia” is a shopping  platform  designed  to  buy  and  sell  herbal  medicines  and supplements  this  web  application  connects  buyers  with  sellers  in  a user-friendly environment.
+“AyurVeda” is a shopping  platform  designed  to  buy  and  sell  herbal  medicines  and supplements  this  web  application  connects  buyers  with  sellers  in  a user-friendly environment.
 This  web  application  is  built  using  the  MERN  stack  technology.
 This project  follows  a microservices architecture and deployed with Docker and Kubernetes.

 ## Developers
 1. IT21036620 - Kariyawasam K.P.W.D.V